nguyenquan-2510/RPG-Tile-Game/log.md

 - Draw each layer of the map (useful in the future)

 ### `14/11/2025`
-- Upgrade the draw method so that it can be drawn with scale
+- Upgrade the draw method so that it can bedrawn with scale
 - Added ultis/render
 - Added player and still testing the anim8 lib

+### `15/11/2025`
+- Ah shit finally created the animation for the player (idle state (down direction))
+- Maybe i 'll use seperated animation sheets instead of a large sheet ( hmm? )